xreejal/Hand-Detection/README.md

 # AI Hand Drawing Recognition

 An advanced real-time hand gesture drawing application powered by AI recognition.
-Draw with your hands, get instant AI feedback, and explore creative possibilities.
+Draw with your hands, get instant AI feedback!
+It is designed to track your fingerprints in real-time, while allowing for better preceision in drawing mid-air.
+We will most likely turn this into a tool for video calls, but open to contributions!

 ## Features